RohanCalculus/Star-Type-Predictor/README.md

 # 🌟 Star Type Prediction API 🌠

-🔸 Welcome to the Star Type Prediction API!
-This project deploys a Logistic Regression model as an API using FastAPI.<br>
+🔸 Welcome to the Star Type Prediction API!<br>
-🔸 The model takes in various star properties as input and returns the predicted star type along with its confidence score.<br>
+🔸 This project deploys a Logistic Regression model as an API using FastAPI.

 ## ⚙️ Setup
 Follow these steps to set up the project on your local machine: